nauroman/ChatGPTHotkey/README.md

 set "API_KEY=YOUR_OPENAI_API_KEY"
 set "HOTKEY=<ctrl>+<f13>"
 set "MODEL=gpt-4o-mini"
-set "PROMPT=Improve this text to sound clear, polite, and professional in American English."
+set "PROMPT=Improve this text to sound clear, polite, and professional in American English.
+Translate into English if necessary.
+The GPT should not ask for clarification; it should simply provide the corrected text without any introductions or additions such as 'here is the improved version.'
+Text to correct:"
 ```

 ---